 Pros and Cons of the Exchange Platform

 As you probably know, every exchange has its pros and cons.
 Some people prefer the lowest fees, whilst others prefer an exchange that allows fiat deposits.
-This is why it is important to consider everything before you open an account!
-So it’s time to start the advantages and disadvantages list of this Poloniex review.
+This is why it is important to consider everything before you create an account!
+So it's time to start the advantages and disadvantages list of this Poloniex review.

-When it actually comes to trading, Poloniex also has a really good selection of tools.
+When it comes to trading, Poloniex also has a really good selection of tools.
 This includes candlestick charts from 5 minutes all the way up to 4 hours, stop-limit orders and the ability to zoom in and out of charts.
-This doesn’t mean that the platform isn’t suitable for beginners, as the interface is actually really simple to use.
+This doesn’t mean that the platform isn't suitable for beginners, as the interface is really simple to use.

 The fact that Poloniex is based in the U.S. is also an advantage, as government regulation is very strict.
 This means that the exchange must make sure that they make every effort to keep customer funds safe, as well as make sure they keep crime away.
 Otherwise, if anything bad happens, Poloniex knows that U.S. regulators will fine them lots of money.
 So, is Poloniex safe?
 Well, I would most certainly say so!